I’m a skincare magpie.

-3. Has it separated into two layers?: once the product has separated into two layers, you can’t simply shake them back together.
+Once the product has separated into two layers, you can’t simply shake them back together.
 You’ll have to throw it out.

 If the consistency has become runny, lumpy, too thick or has changed in any way, then the product isn’t good anymore.

-5. Black spots have appeared?: if you notice any black, fuzzy spots, then your product is very likely contaminated with bacteria and you should throw it in the bin straight away.
+Now we’re in dangerous territory.
+If you notice any black, fuzzy spots, then your product is very likely contaminated with bacteria.
+Throw it in the bin straight away.
 If you use it, you’ll risk an infection.Using expired skincare products is dangerous!
 Check out these 5 signs for clues they've gone badClick To Tweet

 How to make your skincare products last longer